 - What is your job title? - Ask what your major job responsibilities will be, what projects you'll have, and who your manager will be.
 Up to this point, the company might have been considering you for one of several assignments.
-What you do for your first assignment can be part of your bargaining package.

-- Make sure it's clear what your base salary will be, whether bonuses are paid on performance, how often performance reviews are held, and what typical salary increases are.
+What you do for your first assignment can be part of your bargaining package. - Clarify what your base salary will be, whether bonuses are paid on performance, how often performance reviews are held, and what typical salary increases are.
 Are there stock options? - Does the position carry a signing bonus (and how much is it)? - Are relocation expenses covered?
 If yes, what specifically is covered?
 Is moving household goods covered?
 Are househunting trips covered?
 Are brokers' fees or closing costs covered? - Most benefits packages are described in the documents you'll receive.
 Read them carefully before asking questions.
 You should understand how much vacation time you'll have and how it is accrued.
-You also need to know details of employee/employer contributions to the medical insurance plan and the level to which the company will match your contributions to a 401(k). - Ask or read your documents to determine your start date and whether there is any flexibility.
-For a summer internship, the term of your appointment should be clear. - Note when the company needs a response.
+You also need to know details of employee/ employer contributions to the medical insurance plan and the level to which the company will match your contributions to a 401(k). - Ask or read your documents to determine your start date and whether there is any flexibility.
+For a summer internship, the term of your appointment should be clear.

+• Note when the company needs a response.
 Students often want more flexibility on this than other aspects of a job.
 CMC advisers can help you frame a request for an extension.

 There are many factors that you should take into account when choosing among offers.
 This can be a very difficult time for many students, and we encourage you to discuss your opportunities with family members, faculty, staff, and colleagues to get as much feedback as possible.
 But remember, in the end, the decision is yours to make.
 Ask yourself these questions as you think about your offers:

-The Company

-- Is the company strong and stable? - Where does this company fall in size range (huge multinationals to tiny startups)? - Do I have a strong preference for a particular point in that range?

-The Job

-- Will I find this job appropriately challenging? - Are the mission of the company and the job function in keeping with my values? - Is this job a logical stepping-stone to my overall goal?
+- Is the company strong and stable? - Where does this company fall in size range (huge multinationals to tiny startups), and do I have a strong preference for a particular point in that range? - Will I find this job appropriately challenging? - Are the mission of the company and the job function in keeping with my values? - Is this job a logical stepping-stone to my overall goal? - Based on what I know, do I like my hiring manager? - Do my prospective colleagues seem interesting and knowledgeable?

-The People at the Job

-- Based on what I know, do I like my hiring manager? - Do my prospective colleagues seem interesting and knowledgeable?
 If teamwork is required, do they seem to demonstrate a strong team spirit? - Do I feel comfortable there?
-Is it a good fit for me?

-Location

-- Is it likely that my partner or spouse can find employment in this community? - What is the cost of living in the area?
-Does the community offer opportunities for recreation, cultural enrichment, education, and other social outlets? - Would I be too close to or too far away from my extended family?
+Is it a good fit for me? - Is it likely that my partner or spouse can find employment in this community? - What is the cost of living in the area?
+Does the community offer opportunities for recreation, cultural enrichment, education, and other social outlets? - Would I be near of far away from family? - Are the salary and benefits acceptable?

-Salary and Benefits Package

-• Are the salary and benefits acceptable?